pschan-gh/cranach/README.md

 The project currently works on browsers with XSLTProcessor support, such as Chrome, Safari, and Firefox.

 # Devel Branch

-Uses Mathjax 3.0.
+   * Migrated to Mathjax 3.0.
-No more reliance on php
+   * No more reliance on php.